 |Study Period||Start date||Census date||WW date||End date|

-- 1. understand the principal debates relating to the issues and practices of global environmental governance;
+- Explain principal debates relating to the issues and practices of global environmental governance.

-- 3. critically evaluate governments’ and other organisations’ policies and practices relating to the environment, especially in regard to case studies;
+- Evaluate governments’ and other organisations’ policies and practices relating to the environment.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|

-This unit is taught over a five day intensive period of seminars during the Semester 2 mid-semester break
+This unit is taught over a five day intensive period of seminars during the Semester 2 mid-semester break.
+This unit can also accommodate online students who are unable to attend Hobart during the 5-day intensive.

 |Timetable||View the lecture timetable | View the full unit timetable|